fhildeb/lukso-node-guide/docs/guides/modifications/execution-dashboard.md

 </TabItem> <TabItem value="file" label="Modifying the Client Configuration">

-Depending on your execution client, the name can be set with different properties.
+Depending on your execution client, the ETHStats Secret can be set with different properties.

 <Tabs groupId="client">
 <TabItem value="geth" label="Geth">